vasilistsavalias/vasilistsavalias/README.md

 - ●🌱 I’m currently studying core concepts of  data engineering ,  mathematical programming and mobile development

-- ●🔐I'm interested in  Data analytics ,operations research , algorithms and back end development.
+- ●🔐I'm interested in  machine learning ,operations research , algorithms and back end development.

 - ●👯 I’m looking to collaborate on ground-breaking ,jaw-dropping ,billion-dollar projects that I'm sure no one else have thought of this before